 The Maynard Mining District is found a few miles southwest of Kingman in the Hualapai Mountains.
 Placer gold found here has been noted to commonly be wire shaped specimens.

 In the northwestern part of the county, the King Tut placers can be found.
+This was the most actively mined placer on the eastern side of the Lost Basin Range and was known for sizable nuggets – a 4 oz piece valued at $140 at the time was recovered in the area in 1941.
 Much of the rich gold areas are on private lands, but have been worked since the 1930s.
 Much of the gold is rough textured with quartz matrix, indicating a local source.

 Cochese County is the 3rd largest producer of gold in Arizona.

 The most significant region in the county is the Dos Cabezas District, which has produced significant amounts of gold.
 Lode deposits and placers are abundant.
 At the north end of the district is the Teviston placers, where much coarse gold has been found, with nuggets of several ounces reported.
 A dry land dredge worked the area from 1937 to 1940.
 The Dos Cabezas placers are also a source of placer gold, some of coarse texture.